NAIST-SE/PATSQL/Algorithm.md

-The images used here are all taken from the paper.
-Please refer to the paper for details.
+All the images used in this document are cited from the PATSQL paper.
+Please refer to the paper for further details.

 ## Prerequisite

 ### **What is DSL?**